Last Updated on January 16, 2023 by Bob Filipczak

 VA Loan Pre Approval is Not the Same as Pre Qualification

 If you’ve read about VA home loan prequalification for a mortgage, you might have it confused with pre approval.
 They are not equal.
-Pre-approval is a stronger, more reliable estimate.
+VA pre approval is a stronger, more reliable estimate.
 As you’ve seen, getting pre-approved for a home loan requires a closer look into your finances.
 This process will likely uncover any potential issues you may not be aware of and that’s a good thing to learn before attempting to borrow a large amount of money.

 The pre-qualification process is not as thorough because it commonly relies on the assembly of self-reported information.
 It typically does not include pulling your credit report or reviewing financial documents.
 The lender will collect some basic financial information to determine how much you may borrow to purchase a home.
 The lender will provide you with a prequalification letter, but the prequalification letter is less valuable than a pre-approval letter because a lender has not yet verified your financial information.